nedsko/tagtrace/README.md

 information on good old-fashioned paper.
 Users can create "Tags" for something they don't want to lose.
 As of now the tags take the form of QR codes which users can print and attach to their items.
-If someone finds a lost item with a tag they can scan the QR which will alert the owner that the tag has been found.
+If someone finds a lost item with a tag they can scan the QR codes which will alert the owner that the tag has been found.
 From there they can get in contact with the owner to help them recover their item.

-That is the idea but not everything is implemented as of now and I will likely change in the future.
+That is the idea but not everything is implemented as of now and I will likely change it in the future.